jesperronn/minivirkr/README.md

 * ES2017 _async/await_
 * Deploy to nginx using Docker and multistage build

+## Prerequisites

+In order to be able to build and run Mini Virkr, you will need to have Node.js and NPM/Yarn installed.

+If you are using a mac this is installed using Homebrew, altenately follow the guide on https://nodejs.org/en/download/

+If you don't have Homebrew installed on mac, use this guide to install it : https://brew.sh

+Also if you don't have mac developer tools installed make sure to install xcode.

+### Install node and npm with Homebrew

+    brew install node

+### Editor

+A lot of editors will be able to handle a javascript project, but especially : VSCode, Atom and Intellij are good options, use the one you prefer

 ## How to run

 ### Starting local server using _webpack_dev_server_ on http://localhost:9000